Making a car truly shine and look a mile deep when you gaze into the finish is a combination of steps.

 The key to getting that show car glass-like shine is not just the protectant you apply to the paint, but the prep work that comes prior to doing so.

 If you’re clear coat is in particularly rough shape you may want to spend some time on paint correction.
-This step wouldn’t be for the average beginner to detailing but you can find a good detailer local to you that could get the job done.
-It won’t be cheap and honestly, if they’re going to be doing paint correction you might as well have them apply protection while they’re at it.
+This step isn’t necessarily for the average beginner to detailing but it’s easier than you think.
+You can find a good detailer local to you that could get the job done as well.
+It won’t be cheap and honestly, if they’re going to be doing paint correction you might as well have them apply a good paint protection like a ceramic coating while they’re at it.

-Properly wash, dry, clay, and protect your car or truck and you’ll end up with a stunning finish.
-The products you choose for protecting your vehicle you should know are proven and know that they complement each other well if you’re using more than one like we are suggesting here.
-In this case Wolfgang Deep Gloss Paint Sealant and Collinite 845 wax.
+Properly wash, dry, decontaminate, paint correct, and protect your car or truck and you’ll end up with a stunning finish.
+The products you choose for protecting your vehicle are often looked at as what makes the shine but it’s the entire process that get’s the results.